 - 30. The five-year capital programme includes £3.325 million to explore options for a new household waste recycling/reuse centre.
 There is no expenditure forecast to be incurred during the year until a suitable site is identified, resulting in the budget of £200,000 being re-profiled to 2022/23. - 31.
 The Capital programme for 2020/21 included an allocation of £815,000 to roll out a separate glass collection scheme.
-The Council is working with Welsh Government, WRAP and Local Partnerships on the Recycling Service Strategy Development and to evaluate, plan and implement a cost-effective

-- waste management system that meets current and future Welsh Government and Council targets and aspirations.
-This is to be the subject of a Cabinet report.
-Whilst no use of this budget has been forecast this year, opportunities for grant support will be considered as part of any agreed approach. - 32.
-The Waste Recycling and Depot Site Infrastructure budget of £635,000 is be used for a range of infrastructure improvements at depot and recycling sites.
-This includes CCTV, weighbridge software and barriers as an audit requirement, and improvements to the recycling centres used by residents. - 33.
+The Council's recycling strategy 2021- 2025 was the subject of a Cabinet report in September 2021.
+Subject to the implementation costs of the strategy over the period and availability of grant funding, the Council budget required will be reviewed as part of the budget setting process. - 32.
+The Waste Recycling and Depot Site Infrastructure budget of £635,000 is to be used for a range of infrastructure improvements at depot and recycling sites.
+This includes CCTV, weighbridge software and barriers as an audit requirement, and improvements to the recycling centres. - 33.
 A sum of £100,000 Council match funding is included in the Capital Programme to help secure a range of Welsh Government grants such as from the Circular Economy Fund to be bid for during the year where match funding is required. - 34.
 In order to implement enhanced team operational requirements and facilities that support revised working practices, a number of changes were made at the Lamby Way waste depot at a cost of £703,000 during 2020/21.
 An additional £120,000 expenditure is forecast this year to complete the transformation, including technical equipment, lighting and security fencing.
 This cost is to be repaid over a three-year period from directorate revenue budgets. - 35.
 A Circular Economy Fund grant of £239,000 will be used to purchase glass recycling caddies and for enhancements to recycling centres, including new signage and digital display.
-The Re-Use shop and associated works which were mainly funded by the grant are nearing completion, with the shop managed by Wastesavers scheduled to open in September 2021. - 36.
-The Keep Wales Tidy Allocation of £15,000 will be spent on litter bin sensors providing additional intelligence to direct resources appropriately as well as portable ticket issuing devices compatible with the enforcement software to effectively issue on the spot fixed penalty notices.
+The Re-Use shop and associated works funded by the grant are now operational. - 36.
+The Keep Wales Tidy allocation of £15,000 will be spent on litter bin sensors providing additional intelligence to direct resources appropriately as well as portable ticket issuing devices compatible with the enforcement software to effectively issue on the spot fixed penalty notices.